 Many, but not all, neuromuscular disorders are inherited or caused by a gene mutation.
 For various reasons, an affected individual might have no family history of a similar condition.

-Neuromuscular conditions may stem from autoimmune or hormonal disorders, or even a viral infection.
-But, in many cases, unknown factors can play a big part in leading to a condition.
+Neuromuscular conditions may be the result of autoimmune or hormonal disorders, or even a viral infection.
+However, in many cases, unknown factors can play a big part in leading to a condition.

-Whatever the cause, the important thing is to find manageable ways to adjust to the various symptoms and effects.
-Our specialist CareGivers can help.
+No matter the cause, the important thing is to find manageable ways to adjust to the various symptoms and effects.
+Our specialist CareGivers in East Lancashire and Ribble Valley can help.